pszarzec/kata-diamond/README.md

 ```
 dotnet run E
 ```
-or you can provider letter after program starts:
+or you can provider letter(size of a diamond) when you start the programme:
 ```
 dotnet run
 ```